fernandokramar/fernandokramar/README.md

 - 🖋️ How to reach me [macedokramar@gmail.com](macedokramar@gmail.com)

-- 🧑‍💻 I've graduated at bachelor's in engineering in information technology
+- 🧑‍💻 I've have an bachelor's in information systems

 - 📘 I've graduated at Information technology